-If you’d like to make something a little different for dinner, but still easy, you should really try this recipe for authentic osso buco.
+If you’d like to make something a little different for dinner but still easy and uncomplicated, you should really make this recipe for authentic osso bucco.
 This hearty, home-style beef dish is full of robust, meaty flavor, thanks to bone-in beef shanks.
+Cooked in wine, the meat is extremely well-balanced and tender, perfect for serving with your favorite comforting side dishes like mashed potatoes, homemade bread, or both!

-What Kind of Meat is Osso Buco?
+What Is Osso Buco?

-Once the meat is braised, it becomes fall-apart tender.
-So much so that some cooks actually tie kitchen twine around each shank to hold it together!
 The name “osso buco” means “bone with a hole,” which is a reference to the bone-in meat, with the marrow in the center of the bone slowly cooked out and melted away.

 - Olive Oil: For browning the beef and cooking the vegetables.
 If you like, you can substitute another oil, like avocado oil.